 Another type of black sand occurs mostly in continental settings.
 It is heavy mineral sand.
 Heavy minerals are minerals which have a specific gravity above 2.9.
 There are almost all colors present among the heavy minerals but they seem to be dark compared to usually light-colored quartzose sand.
 Heavy mineral sands are usually composed of minerals that are relatively resistant to weathering.
 Such minerals are tourmaline, magnetite, garnet, rutile, ilmenite, zircon, epidote, staurolite, etc. Heavy minerals are in most cases disseminated among the light-colored (and usually much larger) quartz grains but in certain conditions they tend to accumulate.

 You probably have seen dark stripes on a sandy beach which may even be mistaken for an oil pollution.
-Those streaks are composed of tiny gems that were carried high on the beach either by big waves or streams but they successfully managed to avoid flowing back with the receding waves because of their above average density.
+These streaks are composed of tiny gems that were carried high on the beach either by big waves or streams but they successfully managed to avoid flowing back with the receding waves because of their above average density.
 The most common heavy minerals forming black sands are perhaps magnetite, garnet and epidote.
 They are widespread enough in the rocks and resist weathering moderately well.
 They are more resistant than typical minerals of volcanic black sands (olivine, pyroxene, hornblende) but not as resistant as rutile, tourmaline, and zircon.
-But the latter three never make up the bulk of a rocks composition and therefore are rarely very concentrated in sand.
+But the latter three never make up the bulk of rocks and therefore are rarely very concentrated in sand.

 Heavy minerals forming black stripes in light-colored sand.
 White Park Bay, Northern Ireland.